John Adelbert Davis

-John Adelbert Davis (August 7, 1871–March 17, 1934) was the founder of the Practical Bible Training School in Johnson City, New York, in 1900.
+John Adelbert Davis (August 7, 1871 – March 17, 1934) was the founder of the Practical Bible Training School (PBTS) in Johnson City, New York, in 1900.
 In 2004, Practical Bible was renamed Davis College in his honor.

 Early life

 On Melandy Hill in Afton, New York, Davis was born to Union Civil War veteran Charles Davis and his wife, Hulda Davis.
-Davis was the oldest of two children, his younger brother being Alonzo F. Davis.
+Davis was the older of two sons.
 After a few years in Afton and North Sanford, New York, Davis moved to Binghamton, New York.

 Religious revelation

 During his time in Binghamton, New York, Davis became a very devout Christian.
 In 1893, he went to the Chicago Bible Institute (now the Moody Bible Institute) where he served Mr. Moody's table.
 Heading back to New York after his time in Chicago, Davis stopped in Kalamazoo, Michigan, where a small set of evangelical meetings turned into a large revival meetings throughout the city.